magnusfroste/privateai-chhatspace/README.md

 # Privateai-chatspace

 A modern, self-hosted LLM chat application with RAG (Retrieval-Augmented Generation) support.
-Inspired by AnythingLLM and OpenWebUI, but simpler and focused on local LLM inference.
+Successfully deployed on Easypanel with remote LLM and embedding services integration.
+Inspired by AnythingLLM and OpenWebUI, but simpler and focused on quality functionality.

 ## Features